Information Necessary for Pupil Enrollment in Public Schools

 REMEMBER: When you report an address change, you must provide proof of residency before the school can change your address.
 This includes if you report the address change in your Parent Portal.

-If you are living with someone and the lease/mortgage and utilities are in their name, you must complete the Proof of Residency Form below and have it notarized.
+If you are living with someone and the lease/mortgage and utilities are in their name, you must complete the DCPS Address Affidavit form below and have it notarized.

 If a child has no regular, fixed residence but resides within the school division in a temporary shelter, institution, or place not ordinarily used as a residence, the school division may determine that a street address, route number, or post office box number, cannot be provided.
 The school division may accept an alternative form of address that it considers appropriate.
 Please speak with the school counselor and registrar for more information.